Standard bidding document for discoms not to reform power sector but to privatize:AIPEF | Headlines

 Standard bidding document for discoms not to reform power sector but to privatize:AIPEF

 The All India Power Engineers Federation (AIPEF) on Friday said the draft standard bidding document for discoms circulated by the power ministry is not to reform the sector but to privatise it across the country.
-In September, the Ministry of Power came out with a draft Standard Bidding Document (SBD) for privatisation of distribution licensees and sought public comments on it till October 5.
+In September, the Ministry of Power came out with a draft Standard Bidding Document (SBD) for privatisation of distribution licensees.
+The deadline to receive public comments on it has been extended till October 12 from October 5.

 "It appears that the central government has taken the decision regarding privatization of distribution utilities(discoms) across the country," the statement said.
 AIPEF has also included the comments of former power secretary EAS Sarma on SBD in its reply.